MP Estate Planning UK

 By having a clear estate plan in place, you can:

-• Ensure that your assets are distributed according to your wishes.
+• Ensure that your assets are distributed according to your wishes, not the intestacy rules.

 • Appoint guardians for minor children or dependents.